-Though the pandemic is far from over, lockdown restrictions in the UK have been lifted and lots of people are eager to take a well-deserved holiday.
+Though the pandemic is far from over, lockdown restrictions in the UK have been lifted and lots of UK workers are eager to take a well-deserved holiday.
 What’s more, lots of employees have been saving their annual leave allowance for when they’re able to take a proper vacation.

 However, while this is great news, this also means a lot of businesses are going to have to navigate the unprecedented backlog of annual leave that their employees are entitled to.
-Many companies will find themselves in situations where too many employees will request holidays at the same time.
+Many businesses, especially SMEs, are facing these challenges.
+Furloughed employees, who continued to accrue annual leave during the pandemic, also contribute to this backlog.
+Many companies will find themselves in situations where too many employees will request holidays at the same time, leading to a surge in holiday bookings and making it difficult to manage these requests efficiently.
 This will pose a challenge as businesses attempt to balance operational considerations with the need to treat their employees fairly, as well as legally.

 With this in mind, this post discusses how to manage the annual leave backlogs and bottlenecks your company may encounter.